 Banner image: Mystery Bay New Year's Eve, 4:39pm.
 Photo: Sammy Hawker

 Climate change is a crisis that threatens our life-support systems.
-Humans have created the crisis and we have the skills and solutions to turn it around, better caring for Earth and ourselves.
+Humans have created the crisis and we have the skills and solutions to turn it around.
+We can better care for nature, each other and ourselves.

-The Australian Museum (AM), with its long-term research and significant outreach about nature and culture, is well-placed to make a strong contribution to understanding and responding to climate change.
-Our work is informed by the AM’s scientists’ work on biodiversity and First Nations approaches to caring for Country.
+The Australian Museum (AM), with its long-term research and significant outreach about nature and culture, is well-placed to make a strong contribution to documenting and responding to climate change.
+We are informed by AM scientists’ work on biodiversity, research on the cultural dimensions of climate change, and First Nations approaches to caring for Country.